P-Layer-app/download/README.md

 1. During playback, P-Layer publishes current track metadata to macOS system media:
    - `title`
    - `artist`
-   - `album` (if present)
-   - duration and current position
-2. This is needed for integration with macOS-aware apps (for example Audio Hijack), so they can detect the current track and progress automatically.
-3. On full playback stop (`Eject`/stop), system now-playing state is cleared.

 ## External Now Playing Metadata Files (PRO)